kaalep/ESP32-lightspeed-camera/README.md

 ***2.1.
 Digitizing the sensor signal and reconstructing analog data***

-Only problem is that the data sampled by the ESP32 SPI port is binary, and I am trying to reconstruct an analog waveform.
+Problem is that the data sampled by the ESP32 SPI port is binary, and I am trying to reconstruct an analog waveform.
 This means the analog signal from the sensor must first be digitized using a comparator that compares the sensor output voltage to a voltage set by a digital-analog converter.

 <img width="1179" height="500" alt="image" src="https://github.com/user-attachments/assets/44b23b79-eda8-4dbe-8bd3-4e6adfd01ba4" />